opmyth/opmyth.github.io/_pages/about.md

 ---
 permalink: /
-title: "Hi, I’m Hasan, nice to meet you!"
+title: "Hi, I’m Hassan, nice to meet you!"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-I'm currently pursuing an Artificial Intelligence MSc at the University of Edinburgh, building on my Computer Science background with a minor in Statistics and Data Analytics from UAE University.
-I work as a part-time researcher under the supervision of Dr. Abdelrahman Eldesokey (Postdoctoral Research Fellow at KAUST), focusing on cutting-edge research in vision-language models and schematic diagram generation.
-My research interests lie at the intersection of computer vision and artificial intelligence, where I aim to develop methods that advance visual understanding and create meaningful real-world applications.
+I’m doing my MSc in Artificial Intelligence at the University of Edinburgh.
+I also work with Dr. Abdelrahman Eldesokey (KAUST) on research around how models can both generate and understand visuals.

 ### **Experience**

-- **Part-time Researcher** under **Dr. Abdelrahman Eldesokey - KAUST Collaboration** - Sep 2025 - Present
+- **Part-time Researcher** under **Dr. Abdelrahman Eldesokey - KAUST Collaboration** - Nov 2025 - Present
-  - Beginning research on the relationship between generation and understanding capabilities in vision-language models
+  - Focusing on the interplay between generation and understanding in multimodal large models.

 - **Research & Development Analyst (Graduate Development Program)** at **THIQAH - Riyadh, KSA** - Apr 2025 - Sep 2025
   - Developed AI components and integrated them into an Internal Smart Bidding platform, including building the UI and deploying on ArgoCD infrastructure.